syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/installation/mac-installer/how-to-download.md

    ![Trial and downloads of Syncfusion Essential Studio](images/trial-download.png)

-6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio Word Mac trial installer which is available in PKG format.
+6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio Word Mac trial installer which is available in DMG format.

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-offline-installer.png)